NikGunRay/cybersecurity-portfolio/Logic-Bomb-Investigation/README.md

 ## 📖 What I Learned

-> “This lab taught me how to trace suspicious Linux activity, analyze logs for privilege escalation, and reverse-engineer a logic bomb scenario using basic CLI tools.
-It sharpened my ability to investigate real-world sabotage tactics and understand how insider threats hide in plain sight.”
+> This lab taught me how to trace suspicious Linux activity, analyze logs for privilege escalation, and reverse-engineer a logic bomb scenario using basic CLI tools.
+It sharpened my ability to investigate real-world sabotage tactics and understand how insider threats hide in plain sight.

 ---